How To Create A Resource Library

 Save and continue, this will take you to choosing a template.

-I would use either the free pdf or the coming soon template but for this tutorial i will be using the free pdf. whichever one you pick is fine
+I would use either the product or the coming soon template but for this tutorial i will be using the product template, whichever one you pick is fine

 you are able to take things out if you don’t like the setup.
 I will show you what I mean as we go.

-Click select and it will take you to the template, here you can add your own blog logo or title once you do that you are able to delete the image in the middle of the book and add your own screen shots of some of your freebies.
+Click select and it will take you to the template, here you can add your own blog logo or title once you do that you are able to delete the image in the middle and add your own screen shots of some of your freebies.

-So click on the edit image option on the book and on the right it should say edit image click on the image in the little box.
+So click on the image in the middle block that says reach the target audience and on the right it should say Content and Design, click on the browse button below that.

 Once you have the image you want to use upload the image and click select here i have a blog logo and a freebie showing, I know it looks awful right now lol have to change the background.